 Please note that there is a lot of fast paced travel on this itinerary which necessitates some long travel days in our mini van.
 We feel that if you enter this trip with this knowledge and expectation, you will appreciate even more the variety of locations we are able to include in this itinerary.

-We use a 16-seater minivan and with a full group every seat will be used.
 The legroom in the minivan is possibly smaller than you may be used to and taller passengers may find space a little cramped.
 It is important to be aware that as it is not a legal requirement in buses in Morocco, your vehicle may not be equipped with seat belts.
 The minivans have air conditioning, however please note that summer temperatures in Morocco can easily reach 50 celsius.
 When the outside temperature is so hot, a minibus air conditioning system will not be able to cool the bus to the temperatures you are used to enjoying at home.
 Please bear in mind that travelling in Morocco in summer will inevitably involve very hot temperatures and some discomfort may be experienced when travelling.

 Hotels (7 nts, twin-share), mountain gîte (1 nt, multi-share), surf house (2 nts, twin-share)